ziwenzu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Ziwen Zu is a Ph.D. student of political science at the UCSD.
+Ziwen Zu is a Ph.D. student in political science at University of California, San Diego (UCSD).
 His research encompasses a range of topics including political institutions, international political economy, violence and conflicts as well as statistical methodology.
 His research regionally focuses on China and global south.

-He spent childhood in China, holding a B.A. in public policy from Sun [Yat-Sen University](https://en.wikipedia.org/wiki/Sun_Yat-sen_University).
-After finishing undergraduate study, he went to Duke University where he earned an [M.A. in Political Science](https://polisci.duke.edu/graduate/ma) under the supervision of [Melanie Manion](https://sites.duke.edu/melaniemanion/)
+He is trained as a comparativist and applied methodologist.